It's easy to get great Canon Speedlite portraits with one Speedlite and the right techniques.

 If your subject is placed in front of a background or wall, harsh and distracting shadows from the direct flash result.
 You also get the distinct, sharp-edged shadow underneath your subject's chin.

-Direct speedlite flash is contrasty, does not bring out much depth and is usually not the best portrait lighting.
+Direct speedlite flash is contrasty, does not bring out much depth and is generally not the best portrait lighting.

 You gain the option of aiming your flash toward that surface.